Foliage Plus Snow Equals ‘Snowliage’—Here’s Where to See It

 Yosemite National Park, California

-For two years in a row, Yosemite National Park has experienced the whimsical, wonderful event that is snowliage.
+For three years in a row, Yosemite National Park has experienced the whimsical, wonderful event that is snowliage.
 Highton first witnessed it here in November 2020, where he was able to capture the magnificence in a 360-degree VR panorama.
 “The snow beautifully highlights the textures of the granite peaks surrounding Yosemite Valley, while the afternoon sun illuminates the changing leaves on the trees,” Highton writes.

 Green Mountains, Vermont